ChengruiMa/GameTheory_FinalProject/README.md

   - Price impact coefficient

 ### 2. Trading Strategies (`traders.py`)
+With the exception of Adaptive Stochastic Traders (since they are already "learning" from the market), after 5 consecutive losses, traders evaluate all strategies (with the exception of Adaptive Stochastic) using a Sharpelike score and switch if another strategy outperforms the current one by a fixed threshold.
 #### Deterministic Strategies
 1. **Momentum Trader**: Buys rising stocks, sells falling ones
    - Uses lookback period to calculate returns